Kubernetes (Part 1)

 You then run a pod (C, 10.11.3.6) that depends on the API pods.
 While the pods on A and B do have addresses, those addresses could change at any moment.
 Say you update the image tag, or change the configuration in a way that requires a restart.
 The API pods will be recreated with new addresses.

-On the backend, when kube-proxy saw that service get created and it enumerated the addresses of pods referenced by it to generate DNAT iptables rules.
+On the backend, when kube-proxy saw that service get created and it enumerated the addresses of pods referenced by it to generate DNAT iptables rules (presuming you're using the iptables backend).
 Thus creating a mapping for traffic sent to 10.240.0.1 to instead be sent to 10.99.19.19 or 10.99.17.3.

 To keep this short - kube-proxy is responsible for managing IPtables to properly map services to their pods.